nbdt-journal/NBDT_datasets/README.md

 # Installation

-For installation you can run the following code in the command line/terminal:
+For installation, you can run the following code in the command line/terminal:
 ```python
 git clone https://github.com/nbdt-journal/nbdt_lib.git
 pip install ./nbdt_lib